baldurk/renderdoc/docs/how/how_custom_visualisation.rst

 .. note::

-	The value varies depending on whether this is an HLSL shader or GLSL, as they have different resource types.
+	The value varies depending on the API this shader will be used for, as each has different resource bindings.

 D3D11 / HLSL
 ^^^^^^^^^^^^